JoeVirtual/KonFoo/docs/concept.rst

     is given.

-Loads the values of each field in the mapper from a INI file.
+Loads the values of each field in the mapper from an INI file.

     >>> mapper.load("_static/structure.ini")
     [Structure]